Last Updated on

 There are few birds more enjoyable to watch than the hunters of the sky.
 Birds of prey are spectacles to behold, but they don’t all come in the same variety.
 Eagles and hawks are drastically different than owls, but all three are birds of prey.

-We’ve highlighted the 10 birds of prey that you can find around the world in 2021.
+We’ve highlighted the 10 birds of prey that you can find around the world this year.
 We utilized their common names here.
 While you can break them down into different scientific categories, we focused on layperson’s terminology.

 Whether you’re looking to spot every type of raptor or you just want to know what’s out there, this guide will cover everything you need to know.

 While we could dive into hundreds of different species in the differing categories, we opted for their overarching families.
-Here are 10 different birds of prey that you can find in 2021.
+Here are 10 different birds of prey that you can find.

 Eagles are among the largest birds of prey out there; they’re only outsized by the vulture.
 You can find eagles on every continent besides Antarctica.
 Common eagle species include the bald eagle, the martial eagle, and the steppe eagle.